jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - Replace raw casts between debugfs_node and dentry with field accessors and getter/setter functions as much as possible

 - Manual stuff:
-  - Revert `fs/debugfs/` changes or find a way to exclude them from spatch
-    - I think I can do `depends on !(file in "fs/debugfs/")`
   - arch/s390 iterates through some array of debugfs dentries <https://github.com/jdreaver/linux/blob/05dbaf8dd8bf537d4b4eb3115ab42a5fb40ff1f5/arch/s390/kernel/debug.c#L671>

 - Try to make it impossible for users to access dentry.
 Move struct definition to some "internal.h" file